e-fx/e-fx.github.io/_posts/2023-04-26-Concerns about a recession rise as the US dollar cannot be maintained as a safe asset.md

 However, if policy revisions are suggested at future meetings, the yen may be supported and rise in value.

-The US stock market showed mixed results with the Nasdaq rising nearly 0.5% due to the surge in high-tech stocks, while the Dow Jones and S&P500 both ended in the red amid concerns of a recession, sensitive economic sectors such as industrial stocks saw a decline in prices.
+The US stock market showed mixed results with the Nasdaq rising nearly 0.5% due to the surge in high tech stocks, while the Dow Jones and S&P500 both ended in the red amid concerns of a recession, sensitive economic sectors such as industrial stocks saw a decline in prices.

 However, with the expectation of a potential interest rate cut by the Federal Reserve Board and market expectations for earnings reports low, there may be a potential to curb the decline in stocks without causing significant disappointment.

 As for commodities, despite data showing a greater than expected decrease in US crude oil inventories last week, crude oil prices fell by about 4% yesterday.
-As a result, concerns about a market recession have become clearer, which may cast a shadow on future fuel demand despite signs of short-term improvement.
+As a result, concerns about a market recession have become clearer, which may cast a shadow on future fuel demand despite signs of short term improvement.